 Get the right business computer support process

-This needn’t be complicated.
-In fact, the simpler the better: it just needs to explain what people in your business should do to get computer support.
+This needn?t be complicated.
+In fact, the simpler the better; it just needs to explain what people in your business should do to get IT support.
 Communicate the process clearly to your staff.

 You will probably want to channel IT support requests through the key contact in your business.
 They can establish if the issue is one your company can deal with itself, or whether they should to pass it to your support supplier

-You should keep a log of all requests for computer support.
+You should keep a log of all requests for IT support.
 Over time, this will allow you to build up a comprehensive picture of how well you are working the IT support company.

 You should be able to establish whether your support provider is responding promptly and sticking to your service level agreement.
 By monitoring the number of support requests and the time spent dealing with them, you should also be able to calculate whether you are getting value from your support contract.